BrownBiomechanics/Autoscoper/Documentation/tutorials/custom-data.md

 ### Automatic filter and tracking data loading

-SAM can automatically load filter and tracking data from a trial.
+AutoscoperM can automatically load filter and tracking data from a trial.
 To do this, the filter and tracking data must be in the following format:

 ```
 trial name